 - Protection for your equipment

-- Prevent short circuit and overloading
+- Prevent short circuits and overloading

 - Detects faulty appliances